-Throughout her work, she explores the possibilities in the materiality of color (organic and synthetic pigments, dyes, paints, etc) to narrate complex histories and presents of Place, notions of land stewardship, access, and environmental exploitation.
-She is particularly interested in sites of resource extraction such as ochre and coal mines, where folklore, science, death, desire and economics overlap in the creation of color.
+If language limits whom and how we are able to narrate our stories and history, can color provide a tool through which we can sing ourselves back into the world?
+Throughout her work, Helena traces the ways in which materiality of color (production, trade, and use of organic and synthetic pigments, dyes, paints, etc) narrate complex histories of Place, expose desire, and shape beliefs.
+She is particularly interested in sites of resource extraction such as ochre and coal mines, where folklore, science, culture and economics overlap in the creation of color.

 Helena earned an MA in Artistic Research from the Royal Academy of Art, the Hague (2019) and a Bachelors of Science from Skidmore College, Saratoga Springs, NY (2005) with concentrations in painting and textiles.